Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 }
 ```

-### Remove thread member
+### Remove a thread member

-Use the `removeChatThreadMember` method to remove a thread member from the thread identified by `threadId`.
+Use the `removeChatThreadMember` method to remove a thread member from a thread.

 - `chatThreadId` is the unique ID of the thread.
 - `chatMemberId` is the user ID in the chat thread's member list.